VinLvy/AntiFlow/README.md

 # AntiFlow (AI Content Factory)

 AntiFlow is an automated tool designed to generate "Raw Asset Kits" for YouTube videos, specifically targeting the Self-growth/Motivation niche with a minimalist modern person visual style.
-It leverages free AI services to produce scripts, and voiceovers with $0 operational costs.
+It leverages free AI services to produce scripts, visual prompts and voiceovers with $0 operational costs.

 ## 🚀 Features